-Provider - a Facility, Hospital, Physician or Other Provider that is licensed to provide health care services and supplies and acts within the scope of that license and that is approved by BCBSTX.
+Provider - a Facility, Hospital, Physician or Other Provider (all as defined in this section) that is licensed to provide health care services and supplies and acts within the scope of that license and that is approved by BCBSTX.

 Prudent Layperson - a person who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate care to result in a condition placing the health of the individual (or, with respect to a pregnant woman, the health of the woman or her unborn child) in serious jeopardy.